nishthapaul/IIITB-System-Software-Exercises/hands-on1/README.md

 send 1 in fd for stdin
 Tell the user to give (;) to stop writing

 Q7.
-Write a program to copy file1 into file2 ($cp file1 file2).
+Write a program to copy file1 into file2 - replicate cp command